vinay461as/todo_curd_serilize_api/README.md

 python manage.py runserver
 ```
 To access the applications, go to the URL http://localhost:8000/

-This will generrate a list of url related to curd_api
+This will show an overview page that consist of a list of url related to curd_api

 ```
 HTTP 200 OK